waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 In the advance options , We want create more PVSCSI .
 Just need to change the SCSI number to 1:0 or 2:0 or 3:0 .
 ESXi will automatically create a virtual SCSI for you.
 As our best practice guide, we need to separate those PVSCSI for different function (redo, archive, datafile).

 ``Acropolis AHV do not need this function.
 There are not any PVSCSI for AHV .
 Acropolis AHV using Virtio.``

 .. figure:: images/Lab204.png

-One ESXi virtual machine support maximum 4 PVSCSI cards, like below screenshot.
+One ESXi VM supports maximum **four** PVSCSI cards, like below screenshot.
 Then those disks attached to different PVSCSI cards.

 .. figure:: images/Lab205.png

-Also setup VMware disk mode to ""Independent&persistent""
+Also setup VMware disk mode to **Independent&persistent**

 .. figure:: images/Lab206.png

 Please create two vdisks /vmdk for redo , four vdisks/vmdks for datafile , every vdisk size more than 100 GB.

-AHV Steps –
+**AHV Steps:**

 In the VM tab, Choose the “Updates” , in the Update VM “Disks” section , click the “Add New Disk”

 .. figure:: images/Lab207.png
 .. figure:: images/Lab208.png

 In the Add Disk just need to type the size of the vDisk.
-Then click “Add”.
+Then click **Add**

 .. figure:: images/Lab209.png